WordPress/gutenberg/packages/block-directory/README.md

 <a name="setErrorNotice" href="#setErrorNotice">#</a> **setErrorNotice**

-Sets an error notice string to be displayed to the user
+Sets an error notice to be displayed to the user for a given block.

 _Parameters_

 -   _blockId_ `string`: The ID of the block plugin. eg: my-block
 -   _message_ `string`: The message shown in the notice.
--   _isFatal_ `boolean`: Whether the user can recover from the error
+-   _isFatal_ `boolean`: Whether the user can recover from the error.

 _Returns_